paljs/docs/src/pages/generator/graphql-modules.md

 ```

 - build prisma client
-- auto generate your crud system
+- auto generate your crud system for more information about `pal g` command configurations  [click here](/cli/generator)

 #### Output For User Model